Deconstructing the Origins of Interfacial Catalysis: Why Electric Fields are Inseparable from Solvation: Introduction

 The potential role of interfacial electric fields is partly rooted on the evidence that \emph{strong external static} electric fields are sometimes capable of producing catalytic effects.
 In fact, experimental evidence has shown that electrostatic potential gradients can selectively enhance and catalyze Diels-Alder reactions~\cite{Aragones} and other industrially significant transformations~\cite{Huang}.
 Complementary insights into the effects of strong electric fields have come from quantum chemical computations on isolated molecules \cite{Shaik1,Shaik2,Shaik2016} and from extensive simulations on condensed-phase systems \cite{Cassone_ChemSci17,Cassone_TopCatal}.
-These strong external artificial fields on the order of $\sim10^{9}-10^{10}$ V/m align in magnitude with the local electric fields naturally occurring in condensed matter \cite{Saggu,Boxer,Fried_15} and are therefore thought to introduce catalytic activity.
-A recent study by Xie and coworkers showed using \emph{ab initio} molecular dynamics simulations coupled with free energy calculations, that the barrier for a certain Diels-Alder reaction was actually slightly higher at the air-water inteface and that the intrinsic fields and their fluctuations did not help speed up the reaction\cite{jing2024jacs}.
+These strong external artificial fields on the order of $\sim10^{9}-10^{10}$ V/m align in magnitude with the local electric fields naturally occurring in condensed matter \cite{Saggu,Boxer,Fried_15,samantaray2025} and are therefore thought to introduce catalytic activity.
+A recent study by Xie and coworkers showed using \emph{ab initio} molecular dynamics simulations coupled with free energy calculations, that the barrier for a certain Diels-Alder reaction was actually slightly higher at the air-water interface and that the intrinsic fields and their fluctuations did not help speed up the reaction\cite{jing2024jacs}.
+In the same sense, Bonn's group has carried out surface sensitive experiments that question the strength of electric fields and the time scale of their fluctuations\cite{shirley2025}.

 The rate of a chemical reaction is typically determined by the slowest degree of freedom that shapes the lowest free energy path going from the reactant to the product\cite{laioparrinello2002}.
 For a chemical process that occurs in solution, solvation can play an important role in, e.g., stabilizing the transition-state or facilitating charge-transfer events such as proton or electron transfer\cite{hassanali2011,bagchi1989,mundy2018}.
 It is known that the fluctuations of molecular dipoles in liquid water can produce fields larger than $10^{10}$~V/m~\cite{Geissler}, whereas in aqueous solutions~\cite{Chalmet_JCP2001,Saikally_PNAS2005,Ruiz-Lopez_PNAS2021,Cassone_JPCL23} and in presence of solvated ions~\cite{Sellner,Kathmann_check} local field intensities exceeding $\sim3\times10^{10}$~V/m have been reported.
 Besides, electric field strengths on the order of $10^{9}$ V/m have been suggested to persist at the air-water interface~\cite{xiong2020,Zare_PNAS2023,martins2023electrostatics}.
 If these electric fields play a central role in chemical reactions, the timescales associated with their fluctuations must also be taken into consideration.
 In addition, since electric fields are ultimately rooted in charge density distributions arising from the water molecules oriented at the interface, can they really be de-coupled from solvation?